torrentg/expr/grammar.md

 Expr implements 4 interlaced [recursive descent parser](https://en.wikipedia.org/wiki/Recursive_descent_parser) for parsing numeric, datetime, string and boolean expressions.
 When the type is unknow in advance, these are attempted sequentially until a type parser reports success.

+This grammar allows dangerous entries:

+* Elevated number of recursive calls (ex. `((...(1)...))`) can cause a program crash when the maximum stack size is exceeded
+* Elevated number of nested indefinite expressions (ex. `ifelse(efelse(...))`) lead to an exponential time resolution

+To avoid these problems, expr limits the number recursive calls and nested indefinite expressions.
+Fixed maximum values should be sufficient for the vast majority of cases.

 ## Grammar for types

 ```txt